-The FAC-013-2 standard is only applicable to the Planning Coordinator.

-The criteria used in planning the system, and the appropriate analysis to assess system plans are detailed in the TPL series of standards, which are currently in the process of being codified in a single TPL-001-1 standard.
-The existing planning standards do not specify the need to document transfer capability calculation methods that may be used in the planning horizon.
-The FAC-013-2 standard specifies that Planning Coordinators must perform Planning Transfer Capability (PTC) calculations as part of the planning process, that the method must be documented and shared with other entities as specified in the draft standard.
-Additionally, the standard is not intended to supersede nor replace transfer tests performed as part of specific planning tests internal to a Balancing Authority such as generation or load deliverability tests which are not addressed by this standard.

-The PTC definition is intended to clarify that the calculations performed in accordance with FAC-013-2 are not directly related to calculations of TTC and ATC.
-The standalone definition of PTC will ensure that communications involving calculation of PTC’s for reliability purposes are clear and cannot be confused with issues related to other forms of transfer capability having a different purpose.
+The PTC definition is introduced to clarify that the calculations performed in accordance with FAC-013-2 (13 months and beyond) are not directly related to calculations of TTC and ATC.
+The standalone definition of PTC will ensure that communications involving calculation of PTC’s for reliability purposes are clear and cannot be confused with issues related to other forms of transfer capability having different purposes.

 PTC calculations are also not intended to supersede nor replace calculations done to meet FAC-010 and FAC-014 requirements related to calculation of System Operating Limits (SOL).
-SOL calculations are done based on the specific requirements of FAC-010 and FAC-014, whereas the Planning Coordinator determines the methodology associated with PTC calculation within the framework provided by FAC-013-2.
+SOL calculations are done based on the specific requirements of FAC-010 and FAC-014, whereas the Planning Coordinator determines the methodology for PTC calculation based on their system needs and within the framework provided by FAC-013-2.

+The criteria used in planning the system, and the appropriate analysis to assess system plans are detailed in the TPL series of standards.
+The TPL planning standards do not specify the need to document transfer capability calculation methods that may be used in the planning horizon.
+To cover that aspect of planning for BES reliability, the FAC-013-2 standard specifies that Planning Coordinators must perform PTC calculations as part of the planning process, that the method must be documented and shared with other entities as specified in the standard.
+Additionally, the standard is not intended to supersede nor replace transfer tests performed as part of specific planning processes internal to a Balancing Authority, such as generation or load deliverability tests which are not specifically addressed by this standard.

 R1.2 requires a description of several elements that must be included in the PTCMD.
+This description is intended to provide context for the PTC values derived from the PTCMD.
+Knowledge of these details of the methodology will allow those receiving PTC data to better understand the implications of the PTC values and their potential impact on BES reliability.
 Some guidance is provided for each of the required elements:

-Generation dispatch should include a discussion of how generation outages are included in PTC calculations; whether only known outages are included or other methods are used outage generation.
-Identify if generation retirements are modeled and if new/fictitious generation is included in the models.
+Generation dispatch should include a discussion of how generation outages are included in PTC calculations; whether known outages are included or other methods (e.g. Monte Carlo) are used to represent outages of generation, and if any generation related operating guides are utilized.
+Identify if generation retirements are modeled and if new/proposed generation is included in the models.

-Transmission system topology should include a discussion of how transmission outages are included in PTC calculations; whether only known outages are included other methods are used outage transmission.
-Identify if transmission facility retirements are modeled and if new/proposed transmission is included in the models.
+Transmission system topology should include a discussion of how transmission outages are included in PTC calculations; whether known outages are included or other methods are used to represent transmission outages.
+Additionally, identification of whether transmission facility retirements are modeled and if new/proposed transmission facilities are included in the models.

-R1.4 requires the use of limiting assumptions and criteria that are the same as or more restrictive that those used for operating and planning the system.
+System demand should include a description of the models used (e.g. MMWG, regional, other), seasons, load levels and conditions selected for PTC calculation.

+Current and projected transmission uses should include a description for how firm and non-firm transmission service is modeled.

+Any parallel path impacts (loop flows) that are added to the base models or affect PTC results should be explained.

+A description of the contingencies evaluated should be provided to explain the types of contingencies (e.g. N-1, N-1-1) that drive the PTC values.

+Application of any reliability margins affecting PTC results should be explained.
+For example, any use of TRM and CBM whether simulated in models or applied in calculations should be explained.